 Brass Compass Restaurant

 Casual restaurant open for breakfast and lunch.
 Well known for it’s “King of Club” lobster club sandwich that was matched in a Throwdown with Bobby Flay on the Food Network.
 Great local feel, generous servings.
 No reservations needed.
 207-596-5960

 449 Main Street, Rockland

 3Crow is named for the spice company that used to be in the historic building that now houses the restaurant.
 The focus is food, beer and whisky with the food being described by Josh as “American food heavily influenced by the eclectic flavors of the South”.
+Tuesdays are “Taco Twos Day” at 3Crow and will feature a wonderful assortment of tacos but only tacos.
 Serving dinner seven days from 5-9pm, Drinks from 4-11pm and happy hour 4-6pm.
 Open Year Round.
 207-593-0812

 Fog Bar and Cafe